rehierl/abstract-properties/02-x-mathematics/_notes.md

 - i.e. more of a binary relation

 graph theory seems to focus on edges
-- disconnected vertices (seem) to be (mostly) ignored
+- disconnected vertices (seem) to get (mostly) ignored
 - e.g. the (standard) definition of a complement graph

-graph theory seems to treat vertices and edges as being mostly independent from one another
+# document trees

-- i.e. vertices may be (almost) arbitrarily connected
+- flesh out "the things we know"
-- i.e. there is (some) degree of freedom in choosing the edges
+- fits as "meta" into the overall context